-The planned transfer lies between the 50% and 90% range of probabilistic transfers.
-From 2009/2010 the boundary capability is insufficient to accommodate most of the probabilistic range of transfers indicating a likely need for additional reinforcements, however the required transfer is mostly outside the 90% of probabilistic transfers which indicates that the chance of this transfer being exceeded is low.
+The planned transfer lies almost entirely between the 50% and 90% range of probabilistic transfers up to 2011/2012.
+Beyond this point uncertainty exists on future large generation projects.
+From 2009/2010 the boundary capability is insufficient to accommodate most of the probabilistic range of transfers indicating a likely need for additional reinforcements; however the required transfer is completely outside the 90% of probabilistic transfers which indicates that the chance of this transfer being exceeded is low.